 I recently reached out on social media to get a frontline perspective on what indirect sellers are experiencing and what questions they may have (previously, I answered questions about direct selling).
 Below are my answers to 10 questions using real examples from Salesforce customers and channel sales leaders.

 First, ask yourself: what is your product?
 Who is your customer?
 How do they want to buy?
 Unfortunately, consumer purchasing habits are a moving target right now, especially with the explosion of online sales channels.
 That means you must first understand what channels your prospects prefer.
 Rarely is it only direct or only indirect, most companies have a blended channel strategy to accommodate different go-to-market and customer requirements.
-If you choose to include indirect sales, then you will need to create a separate organization to focus on this new channel.
+If you choose to include indirect sales, then you will need to create a separate organisation to focus on this new channel.
 This includes channel leadership, channel account managers, and channel program managers to design and develop the framework for your partners.

 Most companies have a blended channel strategy to accommodate different go-to-market and customer requirements.
 Click to Tweet